-Travel Espresso Makers: These Portable brewers get you caffeinated on the go
+Travel Espresso Makers: These Portable Brewers Get You Caffeinated on the Go

-- 9. The Nomad Portable Espresso Maker
+The Flair Signature Espresso Maker

 How To Choose the Right Portable Espresso gadget

-Related: Travel coffee makers (not espresso)
+Related: Travel coffee makers that make filter coffee (Not espresso)

-Ultra Light (180-340 grams)
+Ultra Light (<340 grams)

 The lightest portable espresso makers are in the 220-340 gram (8-12 ounce) range and if you pack well can easily be accommodated on a multi-day trek.
 Have more than one person coming along?
 Perfect, have them carry some of your gear and treat them to a shot of espresso each morning for their trouble.

 If you intend on taking your espresso maker everywhere except on multi-day hikes, then this weight will be perfect.
 At this weight, your espresso maker is light enough to toss in an overnight bag, a checked bag, or even a purse without encumbering you.